Cekavis/SIBR_StopThePop_OpenXR/README.md

-# Notes
+## Notes

+This project depends on the `main` branch of [this rasterizer](https://github.com/Cekavis/StopThePop-Optimal-Projection-Rasterization).
+It's downloaded during configuring.

+### Optimal Projection

+The introduction of optimal projection broke tile-based culling.
+The `tile-based-culling` branch fixes the issue but its performance is worse.
+So only hierarchical culling is used by default.

+### Video recording feature

 - These modifications may break some other functionalities, especially the interpolation of the camera.
-Please use no interpolation.
+No interpolation or default interpolation are the same, and should work properly.
 - The camera and path files are not compatible with the original version.

-# Usage
+#### Usage

-- Set the resolution of the window (also the capture resolution) to match the rendering resolution using the `--rendering-size` option.
+Set the resolution of the window (also the capture resolution) to match the rendering resolution using the `--rendering-size` option.

 ```sh
 SIBR_gaussianViewer_app_d.exe -m /path/to/model --rendering-mode 2 --rendering-size (4128,2208)